BitcoinDesign/Guide/guide/inheritance-wallet/landing-page.md

    link-url = "/guide/inheritance-wallet/introduction/"
 %}

 Before we dive into the details, we will introduce you to the Jones family.
-We are also going to look at how they plan set up their family savings in general.
+We are also going to look at how they plan to set up their family savings in general.

 </div>